js216/CeNTREX/README.md

      Appropriate place in the HDF file
 - Sleep for the loop delay

-The HDF writing is slightly different if the device is not a so-called `slow_device`.
+The HDF writing is slightly different if the device is not a `slow_device`.
 The fast devices collect so much data that each time the device is polled for data, an entire dataset is returned and written as such to the HDF file.
 For slow devices, we only get a couple of numbers each time, and these are appended to the device's dataset.

 ## Data structure